Stone Applications for Lebanon High School: Design Assist, Construction Assist

 Manufacturing Process – Release Map

-One of the challenging aspects with this project was very aggressive schedule to manufacture and install the stone pieces.
+One of the challenging aspects of this project was a very aggressive schedule to manufacture and install the stone pieces.

 Right after confirming the engineering connection details and design feasibility using CAD drawings, the AAS team worked closely with the contractor to understand the intended sequence to install the stone.

-AAS developed release map with detailed schedule to manufacture and ship the stone pieces in coordinated batches.
+AAS developed a release map with a detailed schedule to manufacture and ship the stone pieces in coordinated batches.
 This simplified construction project planning, and also mitigated risk in the execution.

 Entryway Elevation Archways: Detailed Engineering, Design Assist, Installation Support for Suspended Soffit

-The main entrance of the Lebanon High School has a number deep archways.
+The main entrance of Lebanon High School has several deep archways.
 The AAS team suggested using dry vibrant-tamp cast stone for that.
-With flexibility to mold both sides of the stone pieces and CNC machining capabilities to develop molds with precision, large stone pieces in the archways fit together with visual continuity and flow.
+With the flexibility to mold both sides of the stone pieces and CNC machining capabilities to develop molds with precision, large stone pieces in the archways fit together with visual continuity and flow.

-The radius soffit is suspended from steel for the archways.
-The large number of suspended pieces in the archways, each with specific design intent, required detailed engineering analysis and close coordination with the architect as well as the installer for the project.
+The radius soffit is suspended from steel for the arches.
+A large number of suspended pieces in the archways, each with specific design intent, required detailed engineering analysis and close coordination with the architect as well as the installer for the project.

 The school signage was also implemented in cast stone panels using precisely engineered custom molds.

-With fully automated tracking system and settings plan, the installation team was able to identify and track every single stone piece to be installed for the high school.
+With a fully automated tracking system and settings plan, the installation team was able to identify and track every single stone piece to be installed for the high school.

-Detailed project planning enabled smooth execution of the project.
+Detailed project planning enabled the smooth execution of the project.

 The settings-plan for the main entry elevation of the high school shows different stone pieces fitting together.